5l1v3r1/il2dsd/README.md

     sudo apt-get remove il2dsd

-If you have installed things manaully, then:
+If you have installed things manually, then:

     # Uninstall daemon
     sudo bash uninstall.sh